What are TCP flags?

 sudo tcpdump 'tcp & 2 != 0'

 sudo tcpdump 'tcp & 4 != 0'

 Knowing your TCP flags can be quite useful for troubleshooting purposes.
-If you need to quickly analyze your TCP packets, it’s easy to run a
+If you need to analyze your TCP packets quickly, it's easy to run a

 tcpdump command for a particular flag and then retrieve the results you require.
 Be sure to check out the RFC section of any of the corresponding TCP flags above to go into even greater detail of what each one is used for and how it works.